caesarakalaeii/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/TMotorPacerH743/README.md

 # T-Motor Pacer H743 Flight Controller

 The **T-Motor Pacer H743** is a full-size H7 flight controller from T-Motor.
+Rotation adjusted with MCU on top and USB-C Port in flight direction.

 ## Key differences vs. H7 Mini